HolisticWare-Libraries/HolisticWare.Core.Math.Statistics.Descriptive.Sequential/docs/case28-workshop-xamarin-tools-in-academia.md

-This workshop will try to answer "Why not C#?" (favourite question of one of the authors to researchers) and will show some methodic principles how to help academic staff and students to grasp broad spectrum in the technology and start working on the real (open source) projects.
-Methodology starts with business development analysis and research and continues with testing and for those highly motivated ends in designing and implementing the libraries.
+This workshop will try to answer "Why not C#?" (favourite question of one of the authors to researchers) and will show some methodic principles how to help academic staff and students to grasp broad spectrum in the technology and start working on the real (open source) projects, through the demos of various tools that resemble work with scientific tools.
+Methodology starts with business development analysis and research and continues with using tools and testing algorithms and hypoteses and for those highly motivated ends in designing and implementing the libraries.

 Content: